What is new in Wallarm node (if upgrading an EOL node)¶

 -

-Migrate allowlist and denylist configuration from previous Wallarm node versions to 4.6.
+Migrate allowlist and denylist configuration from previous Wallarm node versions to the latest.